 Fifty years ago, the only options for people with disabilities were to stay at home with family or to be institutionalized.
 The establishment of Medicaid in 1965, while it provided benefits, inadvertently favored receiving benefits through nursing homes, and thereby increased the probability of people with disabilities being sent to homes and institutions for basic care.

 We’ve come a long way since then.
 Research shows that many, if not most people with disabilities would prefer

 to live at home, or in some way independent of a nursing home.
-Recent changes in policy including Colorado Choice Transitions and Money Follows the Person (Medicaid) are designed to provide benefits and resources to people with disabilities so that they can receive the support and services they need in an independent living environment.
+Recent changes in policy including Transition Services through First Colorado (Medicaid) are designed to provide benefits and resources to people with disabilities so that they can receive the support and services they need in an independent living environment.

 But we still have work to do.
 People with disabilities continue to be subject to segregation, discrimination, and even pity.
 They are often segregated to special areas in our communities without access to all of the public places and resources that we all share.
 Often, discrimination occurs through employers, landlords and even community groups and organizations.
 Pity is perhaps the most personally devastating bias, and occurs when people are seen as their disability, and not as a whole person.

 Our Advocacy Program has two complimentary branches: Systems Advocacy and Individual Advocacy.

 People with disabilities are not always fully aware of their rights and benefits.
 For those with lifelong disabilities, they may have experienced marginalization or intimidation and be cautious about defending their rights without knowledge and support.
 For those with acquired disabilities, the shift from ‘normal’ living to navigating the maze of social security, Medicaid and other benefits and considerations can be overwhelming and confusing, especially in the case of a cognitive disability.